pmcgrenery/WxBrief/TESTING.md

 ### Briefing Page

 - Checked that the control bar displays all controls clearly on all sizes of devices.
-- Checked that the back buttons returns to the home page.
+- Checked that the back buttons return to the home page.
 - Checked that clicking on the edit icon displays the delete icons on airports and replaces the back button with a clear all button.
-- Checked that on the + icon displays the add airport modal.
+- Checked that the + icon displays the add airport modal.
 - Checked that pressing Enter displays the add airport modal.
 - Checked that pressing Esc hides the add airport modal.
-- Checked that the users stored airports are displayed on the list.
+- Checked that the user's stored airports are displayed on the list.
 - Checked that the welcome modal is displayed to new users.
 - Checked that a default list of airports is displayed to new users.
 - Checked that when clear all is pressed that a modal is displayed to the user to check they want to delete the airport list.
 - Checked that the airports are all deleted when the user confirms they want to clear all airports.
 - Checked that just the selected airport is deleted when the trash icon is clicked on.
-- Checked that the add airport modal only accepts 4 letter codes and displays warnings to the user if anything other than 4 characters is typed in.
+- Checked that the add-airport modal only accepts 4 letter codes and displays warnings to the user if anything other than 4 characters is typed in.
-- Checked that the user recieves a warning if the airport is not in the database.
+- Checked that the user receives a warning if the airport is not in the database.
-- Checked that the user cannot add an airport that is already in the list, and that the user receives a warning if they try to do so.
+- Checked that the user cannot add an airport that is already on the list, and that the user receives a warning if they try to do so.
 - Checked that pressing enter while the input is in focus adds the airport.
 - Checked that clicking on an airport animates a button click.
 - Checked that clicking on an airport links to the weather report page.